 Leadership Academy FAQs

 Every summer, the Massachusetts Bar Association accepts nominations and applications for entry into the MBA Leadership Academy, a 12-month program designed to develop future bar and civic leaders, which runs concurrently with the MBA membership year, starting in September.
-The deadline to submit a 2018-19 MBA Leadership Academy Application is Friday, July 13.
+The deadline to submit a 2018-19 MBA Leadership Academy application has passed.

 Leadership Academy Co-Chairs Jeffrey N. Catalano and Christopher A. Kenney have put together answers to some frequently asked questions to shed some more light on what the Leadership Academy is, and what it means for participants.